 Today, I’ve got a vintage, steel-frame Eddy Merckx road bike.
 I started biking again mainly for health reasons but over the last year of Covid-19 especially, I have come to really appreciate immersing myself in nature on my local circuit between two river valleys.

-Birding by bicycle for me is the most fun way to see a diverse range of species across differing habitats local to where one lives.
-On the bike you have the chance to stumble across anything, and have the ability to listen out for birdsong and quickly stop if you see something move.
+Birding by bicycle for me is the most fun way to see a diverse range of species across different local habitats.
+On the bike you can stumble across anything and listen out for birdsong and quickly stop if you see something move.
 This adds a great sense of adventure to an outing rather than driving directly to the end destination.
 Having the ability to cycle between farmland, woodland, and wetlands (in both the south east and north Wales, and now Cambridgeshire) has enabled me to see some incredible species such as nightingale, turtle dove, red-footed falcon, ring ouzel, cuckoo, redstart, pied flycatcher, jack snipe, garganey … the bike list goes on!

 Some of my earliest birding memories were bicycle related.
 I can remember stopping my bike by a nearby lake some twenty years ago to take a closer look at the small brown bird which had just popped up in the bush in front of me, which turned out to be my first ever Whitethroat.